 Kinsta charges for Database Hosting based on the size, runtime, and egress bandwidth (when applicable) of your database.
 With Database Analytics, you can get insights into your database’s usage data.
 You can view analytics for each database in database-level analytics or for all of your databases in company-level analytics.
+For more information about how we calculate your invoice, refer to Database Pricing.

 When viewing analytics, you can choose to see data for the past 24 hours, 7 days, 30 days, or the current billing cycle (Current month in the dropdown menu).